Overview

 - publications and conferences on practice management and business succession; and

-access to employee benefits providers, human capital consultants and insurance
+- access to employee benefits providers, human capital consultants and insurance providers.

-Schwab and US Bank may make available, arrange and/or pay third-party vendors for the types
+Schwab and US Bank will also make available, arrange and/or pay third-party vendors for the

-of services rendered to MSR.
-Schwab and US Bank may discount or waive fees it would otherwise
+types of services rendered to MSR.
+Schwab and US Bank may discount or waive fees it would

-charge for some of these services or pay all or a part of the fees of a third-party providing these
+otherwise charge for some of these services or pay all or a part of the fees of a third-party

 We have no formal or informal soft dollar arrangements with Schwab or any other broker-dealer.